-don't forget we have the labrum sitting here, which is that horseshoe shaped suction cup, if you like, and as you go into that movement, that impingement movement, you're going to hinge the labrum between the two and and that's often what causes symptoms.
-So the labour the labrum has been He's quite well in have a lots of nerves in it innovative, innovative, that was the right word, wasn't it?
-Yeah, it was a little bit of, you know, stage fright there.
-So it's very well, corrected physiotherapy.
+Don't forget we have the labrum sitting here, which is that horseshoe shaped suction cup, if you like, and as you go into that movement, that impingement movement, you're going to pinch the labrum between the two and that's often what causes symptoms.
+So the labrum has... it's quite well innerv... lots of nerves in it.